hearthforpc-oss/Hearth/README.md

 - **When a game is detected launching** — Hearth locks all shared worlds and pulls the latest version before you reach the main menu
 - **While you're in game** — Hearth backs up your save locally every 25 minutes
 - **When you close a game** — Hearth waits for your save file to finish writing, then pushes it to Drive and clears the lock
+- **Co-op write-back** — if you were participating in someone else's world, Hearth automatically pushes your progress back to the world owner's Drive folder when you close the game
 - **Every 10 minutes** — Hearth checks for any stale locks on your own worlds and clears them if the game is no longer running
 - **Every 30 minutes** — Hearth checks that your Google Drive folder is still accessible and warns you if it isn't